exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 pub struct ServiceFactory;
 ```

-The `ServiceFactory` returns the name of the service and includes the
+The `ServiceFactory` returns the name of the service and comprises the
 `make_service` function which will later allow us to include the new service
 into the `NodeBuilder`.